 What is ServiceNow?

-Let's be clear though, this isn't a tool you'd use for a small startup.
-ServiceNow is designed for massive enterprises with thousands of employees who are willing to invest heavily in standardizing all their processes on one single, powerful system.
+This isn't a tool you'd use for a small startup.
+ServiceNow is designed for massive enterprises with thousands of employees who are willing to invest heavily in standardizing all their processes on one powerful system.

 Features and capabilities

 ServiceNow's main selling point is its sheer breadth.
-It’s built like a set of Legos, with different modules you can snap together to build a solution for almost any part of your business.
+It's built like a set of modules you can combine to build a solution for almost any part of your business.

 Core building blocks: ITSM, ITOM, and more

-Most companies dip their toes into the ServiceNow ecosystem with one of its foundational modules.
+Most companies start with one of its foundational modules.

 -

-IT Service Management (ITSM): This is the heart and soul of ServiceNow.
-It’s where you manage incidents (when things break), problems (why things keep breaking), changes, and service requests, all following the traditional ITIL framework.
+IT Service Management (ITSM): This is the heart of ServiceNow.
+It's where you manage incidents (when things break), problems (why things keep breaking), changes, and service requests, following the ITIL framework.

 -

-IT Operations Management (ITOM): This module helps you see what’s going on with your actual IT infrastructure.
+IT Operations Management (ITOM): This module helps you see what's happening with your actual IT infrastructure.
 It maps out your servers, apps, and databases so you can spot potential outages before they ruin your weekend.

 -

-Customer Service Management (CSM) & HR Service Delivery (HRSD): As ServiceNow grew, it applied its workflow logic to other departments.
-These modules aim to structure how you handle customer support tickets and internal employee requests, like onboarding or payroll questions.
+Customer Service Management (CSM) and HR Service Delivery (HRSD): As ServiceNow grew, it applied its workflow logic to other departments.
+These modules structure how you handle customer support tickets and internal employee requests, like onboarding or payroll questions.

-For a global company, having one platform to rule them all sounds amazing.
+For a global company, having one platform sounds compelling.
 It promises consistency and a single place to find information.
-But that promise comes with some serious strings attached.
+But that promise comes with some significant strings attached.

-Like everyone else, ServiceNow has jumped headfirst into AI with its Now Assist tools.
-This generative AI is meant to help service agents work faster by doing things like summarizing long ticket histories, drafting replies, and finding answers in the knowledge base.
-It’s a solid effort to keep the platform feeling modern.
+Like everyone else, ServiceNow has moved into AI with its Now Assist product line.
+This generative AI is meant to speed up agents by doing things like summarizing long ticket histories, drafting replies, and finding answers in the knowledge base.
+It's a genuine effort to keep the platform feeling modern.

-If there’s one thing every ServiceNow review agrees on, it’s that its flexibility is both a blessing and a curse.
+If there's one thing every ServiceNow review agrees on, it's that its flexibility is both a blessing and a significant risk.
 You can customize it to do practically anything.
-But as one Redditor famously put it, it's dangerously easy to "customize yourself into a hellscape."
-This creates a few big, long-term headaches:
+But the r/servicenow community is full of cautionary tales about organizations that over-customized their way into a corner, unable to upgrade easily and dependent on expensive specialists just to keep things running.
+This creates a few serious long-term problems:

 -